erikmswan/react-boilerplate/README.md

 # State

-This repo uses `redux` as its global data store. `redux` utilizes three core components: reducers, selectors and actions.
+This repo uses `redux` as its global data store. `redux` utilizes three core components: `reducers`, `selectors` and `actions`.

 * `reducers` manage a branch of the state tree, such as `state.auth` or `state.location`.
-They do this by accepting an action object which contains information about which part of the tree to change and what to change it with.
+They do this by accepting an action object, which contains information about which part of the tree to change and what to change it with.
+In a reducer, remember to ALWAYS return a brand new state object!
 A reducer looks like this:

 ```javascript
 const initialState = {